davewsmith/flask-starter/NOTES.md

 Haven't figured out how to get `gunicorn` to log requests. `--access-logfile` doesn't seem to work.
 Maybe I'm holding it wrong.

+The environments get rebuilt too often.
+There's probably a docker trick.
+(And indeed, there way.)

+404 and 500 handlers needed.